 As mentioned above, charitable remainder trusts are specialized trusts used by people who wish to give to philanthropic or charitable organizations after they pass away.
 These unique trusts allow people to pass on a legacy after they pass away while still having access to the funds they need during their lifetimes.
 The first step in creating a charitable remainder trust is to request the help of an experienced estate planning lawyer who will create your trust agreement and all of the supplemental documents you need.
 You will need to name the trust and appoint a trustee or trustees who will manage the trust for the beneficiary.
 The beneficiary is the nonprofit or charity organization that will receive money or assets from the trust.

 Make sure you choose competent trustees as they will be managing the assets in the trust.
-Some of our clients prefer to appoint a trust management company to act as a trustee.
+Some of our clients prefer to appoint a professional fiduciary to act as a trustee.
 Trustees owe beneficiaries a fiduciary duty, and they are bound to follow the directions and instructions within the trust agreement.
 Your trustees have the legal authority to sell assets in the trust, pay taxes, and manage the trust for the charity you have chosen as the beneficiary.
 After the trust has been created, you will need to transfer ownership of your assets into the name of the trust.

 Why Create a Charitable Remainder Trust?

 Sometimes our clients ask us why they should go through creating a trust when they could simply give their assets to their favorite charity through their will or revocable living trust.
 Would it be easier to simply give the charity the money straight out after you pass away?
 There are several reasons why charitable remainder trusts are preferable to donating to a charity through your will.
 First, you may want to use one or more of your assets, such as land, or property to generate a lifetime of income rather than wait until after your death to use it.